French prosecutors suspect Elon Musk deliberately encouraged deepfakes row to inflate X value

 1

-The controversy appears to have driven significant user engagement.
-Daily average app downloads for Grok worldwide soared by 72 percent from January 1 to January 19 compared to the same period in December, according to market intelligence firm Sensor Tower as cited by the Washington Post
+.
+The timing appears significant: daily average app downloads for Grok worldwide soared by 72 percent from January 1 to January 19 compared to the same period in December, according to market intelligence firm Sensor Tower cited by the Washington Post

 2